7 Common VPN Problems and How to Fix Them (Tested 2022)

 Every once in a while, your preferred VPN server could be working poorly, and this will make your VPN client disconnect constantly.
 To check if this is the case, connect to a different server, preferably one near you.

-We understand firewalls form essential security barriers.
-However, they can occasionally affect the connectivity of VPN clients.
-Most of them will tend to slow down your internet connection thus causing your VPN to disconnect.
+Firewalls form essential security barriers, however, they can occasionally affect the connectivity of VPN clients.
+Most of them will tend to slow down your internet connection and cause your VPN to disconnect.

 Although it is highly unlikely, your wireless network router could be the main cause of your connection issues.
 In this case, consider connecting directly to the router using an Ethernet cable.

 Additionally, this issue is mostly seen when there is a router getting an uplink from another on the same network – causing a ‘double NAT’ situation.
 In this case, you will need to activate the bridge mode, allowing the two routers to integrate with each other.
 To successfully perform this action, you will need to go through the router’s official documentation.

 If your VPN client keeps disconnecting, it could also be an issue with the DNS server you are using.
 Often, VPNs supply their own DNS services when connecting, but that does not mean it cannot mess with your connection.
 Different VPN providers have varied requirements for altering DNS server settings including the common ‘Only use VPN DNS servers when connected’.

 To solve your connectivity issues, you will need to disable this option.
 While it may leave your network prone to attacks, using your device’s own DNS servers will help you keep a strong connection.

 4. Can’t Establish Tunnel Connection

 There are 2 known possibilities as to why your VPN client will fail to establish a tunnel connection to the servers.
 The first is where your router is always performing IP packet filtering, or an issue with the proxy server found between the VPN client and the server.